Healthcare Quality Improvement PgCert

 There is increasing interest across the world in innovative approaches to improving quality, and reducing waste, harm and variation in both the public and private sector.
 Despite a decrease in mortality from cancer, heart disease and stroke, and an associated increased life expectancy, there is a growing demand for health and social care services.
 There is therefore an urgent need to improve the effectiveness and efficiency of health and social care services to ensure they meet the current and predicted future needs of the population.

-This programme, developed through a collaboration with the University of the Highlands and Islands and NHS Highland through the Highlands and Islands Improvement Institute**, will give you the opportunity to learn quality improvement methods and approaches.
+This programme will give you the opportunity to learn quality improvement methods and approaches.
 You will combine the practical application of several quality improvement methods, including the Model for Improvement, Lean, and Patient Safety approaches, with a deep theoretical understanding that can be applied to a wide range of health and social care contexts.
 The course includes an emphasis on the critical analysis of improvement methods and the use of quality improvement tools and techniques, to address waste, harm and variation in the health and social care system.
 It also reviews person-centred quality care including principles, key drivers and the impact of human interactions on adverse events.